afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w1-notes.md

 <img src="./resources/w1/img/l3-3d-point2.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- First, we need to compute the focal length baseline and $x$ and $y$ offsets.
+- First, we need to compute the focal length, baseline, and $x$ and $y$ offsets.
 That is, we need to calibrate the stereo camera system.
 - Second, we need to find the correspondence between each left and right image pixel pair to be able to compute their disparity.

 `Fortunately, the calibration problem can be solved using stereo camera calibration.`